Is Therapy Covered by My Insurance?

 Payment Options

-I offer a few options to choose from when paying for your therapy services: (1) out-of-pocket by debit or credit card, (2) through your health insurance plan, or (3) through your out-of-network benefits by superbill invoice.
+I offer a few options to choose from when paying for your therapy services: (1) out-of-pocket by credit card or FSA/HSA, (2) through your health insurance plan, or (3) through your out-of-network benefits by superbill invoice.

 Out-of-Pocket